gl-inet/docs3.x/docs/setup/gl-b1300/internet.md

 ## 3 USB 3G/4G Modem

 You can connect to the Internet using a USB 3G/4G modem.
-Insert your SIM card into the USB modem  Plug the USB modem into the USB port of the router.
+Insert your SIM card into the USB modem then plug the USB modem into the USB port of the router.
 Once it has been detected, the 3G/4G modem section will be activated and you will be able to set up your USB modem.

-Be aware that some modems work in host-less mode, which will be configured through [Tethering](internet.md#4-tethering) but not 3G/4G modem.
+Be aware that some modems work in host-less mode, which will be configured through [Tethering](#4-tethering) but not 3G/4G modem.

 Click `Auto Setup` to create the connection.